Even in defeat, the embers of Trumpism still burn in the Republican Party

 Trump has refused to concede to President-elect Joe Biden (D), and his intentions upon leaving office are unclear.
 Trump advisers said over the weekend that they expect him to possibly hold campaign-style rallies as he sows doubt about the election results and seeks affirmation from his voters.

-Over the weekend, thousands of Trump supporters protested and chanted “stop the steal” in Atlanta, Philadelphia and other cities, attacking the integrity of the election result revealed on Saturday.
+Over the weekend, thousands of Trump supporters protested and chanted “stop the steal” in Atlanta, Philadelphia and other cities, attacking the integrity of the election result revealed Saturday.
 That rebellion was boosted on social media, where unfounded claims of fraud were widely circulated.

 “The president is still loved by tens of millions of Americans, and that’s not going to change anytime soon.
-He can do literally do whatever he wants, including running again,” said Brad Parscale, his former campaign manager.
+He can literally do whatever he wants, including running again,” said Brad Parscale, his former campaign manager.

-Regardless of how Trump ultimately closes this chapter of his political life, the spotlight on him will dim as elected Republicans adjust to the governing reality under a Biden administration and jockey for positioning ahead of the 2024 election, Trump’s allies and critics said Sunday.
+Regardless of how Trump ultimately closes this chapter of his political life, the spotlight on him will dim as elected Republicans adjust to the governing reality under a Biden administration and jockey for position ahead of the 2024 election, Trump’s allies and critics said Sunday.

-Yet after more than 70 million Americans voted last week to grant Trump a second term, GOP leaders acknowledge that Trump could remain a looming force, particularly with the absence of a successor who shares his style and following.
+Yet after more than 70 million Americans voted last week to grant Trump a second term, GOP leaders say Trump could remain a looming force, particularly with the absence of a successor who shares his style and following.
 The election Tuesday also saw the ascent of a crowd of fervent Trump backers, such as Georgia’s Marjorie Taylor Greene, who became the first open supporter of the pro-Trump QAnon conspiracy theory to win a seat in the House.

 “He is without question the most powerful voice in our party.
 He will have an enormous impact on our party going forward,” Sen. Mitt Romney (R-Utah), a Trump critic, said Sunday on NBC’s “Meet the Press.”
 “I believe the great majority of people who voted for Donald Trump want to make sure that his principles and his policies are pursued.
 So, yes, he’s not disappearing by any means.
 He’s the 900-pound gorilla when it comes to the Republican Party.”